- How do I renew a book?

 Make a Gift

 The Highland Park Public Library is a 501(c)(3) nonprofit organization.
 Your monetary gifts are welcome and tax deductible!
-Learn how YOU make a difference to your library.
+The library accepts online donations through PayPal, as well as contributions by check or cash.
+Learn how you can make a difference to your library.
 Everyone in the community benefits from your generosity.
+For non-monetary donations such as books or other materials, please see the reference librarian.
+You can also give to the library through donations or service to the HPPL Friends of the Library.

 Research a Topic